 WE PROVIDE THE TRAINING AND COACHING TO GUIDE THE LAUNCH OF YOUR COMPETENCY-MODELING PROJECT

-During COVID-19 times, there are several options for an individual to learn how to build competency models the right way.
-Workitect has developed a live online Guided Launch of a Competency-Modeling Project workshop/program, a modified version of our three-day Building Competency Models certification workshop.
-Participants can enroll in a public open-enrollment eight session program beginning on December 1, 2020.
+There are several options for an individual to learn how to build competency models the right way.
+Attend Workitect’s live online Building Competency Models certification workshop.
+Participants can enroll in a public open-enrollment eight session program.
 The program can also be conducted exclusively for a single organization.
-A Workitect Competency Dictionary license is required for participation in either version.
+Organizations with a Workitect Competency Dictionary license receive a 30% discount of the tuition fee.
 Contact us for details.

 Tailor job competency models to your organization’s vision, mission, and shared values

 Six Steps to Building Competency Models Step 1: Conceptualizing the Project

 Learn how to build competency models the right way (workshop)

 References: Competency Models Are Failing.
 Why?